ShopBonsai/docs/docs/product-feeds/format.md

 > **optional**

 Either a single image URL, or a comma-separated list of image URLs.
+Different variants with the same `item_group_id` may share `additional_image_link` values.

 ## `availability`